gbif/hp-sanbi/home.md

 ---
 ## **SANBI-GBIF**

-SANBI-GBIF aims to grow and support a network of partners in biodiversity informatics through capacity enhancement and data mobilization, publication and use.

-Your Gateways to news and occurrence records published by South African Institutions.

 SANBI-GBIF is the South African Voting  Node of the Global Biodiversity Information Facility (GBIF) and is funded by the Department of Science and Innovation.
 The Vision of the SANBI-GBIF Node is to contribute to South Africa’s sustainable development by facilitating access